jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 Whups!

 ## Going pro
 Instead, I spent the first decade of my career as a software developer, starting with the roller coaster ride that was Y2K and the dot com boom.
-Back then, Java was James Gosling and Sun Microsystems (now defunct) and object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, learned how to refactor [^4], and tried to program pragmatically [^5].
+Back then, Java was James Gosling and Sun Microsystems (now defunct) and object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, refactored, and programmed pragmatically [^4][^5].
 I was even an early proponent and adopter of what is now called continuous integration [^6], presaging my later stint in DevOps.

-Fittingly, I learned to care about design and the careful craftsmanship that went into good software engineering -- and to wonder about secure coding, planting seeds of curiousity that I would try to sow later.
+Fittingly, I cared about design and the careful craftsmanship that went into good software engineering -- and began to wonder about secure coding, planting seeds of curiousity that I would try to sow later.

-In the middle, I also started (and stopped) a one-person LLC.
+Somewhere in the middle, I also started (and stopped) a one-person LLC.
 This was a side quest that ultimately turned out to be a sort of failed experiment, but I did learn about sales, business administration, and especially the power of the minimum viable product [^7].

 As these puzzle pieces came together, future me was better equipped to imagine what "security as a product" might look like, so when I became a card-carrying DevOps engineer, my eyes opened to how a platform (the product) designed to empower developers (the customers) could solve security problems.